 Associate Professor Tim Sherratt is a historian and hacker who researches the possibilities and politics of digital cultural collections.
 Tim has worked across the cultural heritage sector and has been developing online resources relating to libraries, archives, museums and history since 1993.
 He joined the University of Canberra in 2015 as Associate Professor of Digital Heritage.
 You can find him at timsherratt.org or as @wragge on Twitter.

-Philipp Strobl is a research fellow of the Austrian Science Fund (FWF) and a visiting research fellow at Swinburne University of Technology.
-He has been holding research and teaching positions at different universities in Australia, Austria, the United States, and Slovakia.
-His research focuses on a wide range of socio-historical topics, from migration history to urban history, and the history of globalisation.
-His primary research interest is on transnational exchange processes and the history of knowledge transfer.
-His current project researches and writes a collective biography of Austrian refugee migration to Australia.
+Philipp Strobl is a lecturer and researcher at the University of Hildesheim, Germany and an adjunct researcher at Swinburne University of Technology.
+He has been holding research and teaching positions at different universities in Germany, Australia, Austria, the United States, and Slovakia.
+His research focuses on a wide range of socio-historical topics, from migration history to urban history, the history of cultural and economic exchange and the history of knowledge transfer.

 Dr Richard Trembath has taught history at Victorian universities for many years.
 He is the author of several books, mostly in conjunction with colleagues.
 These include All Care and Responsibility: A History of Nursing in Victoriawith Donna Hellier; A Different Sort of War: Australians in Korea 1950-53; Divine Discontent – The Brotherhood of St Laurence: A History (with Colin Holden);Witnesses to War: The History of Australian Conflict Reporting (with Fay Anderson).
 His most recent book is Defending Country: Aboriginal and Torres Strait Islander Military Service Since 1945 (with Noah Riseman) which was published in April 2016.